New Students - $30/hr.

 for your first four lessons

-Online lessons through Voicelessons.com
+Online lessons through Voicelessons.com or ZOOM

 Thank you for your interest in taking lessons with me.
 Here are the most common questions and answers...

 How do I contact you?

 - E-mail: email@example.com

 - E-mail me for a link to join voicelessons.com studio or becaome a ZOOM contact.